hillswor/spracket-cli/README.md

 ## Roadmap

-- [ ] Adjust models to allow aquarium owners to share their aquariums
-- [ ] Add CRUD functionality to the Post, Comment and WaterParameter models
+- [ ] Add password to user registration and encrypt using BCrypt

 See the [open issues](https://github.com/hillswor/spracket-cli/issues) for a full list of proposed features (and known issues).